yeyuxmf/auto_tooth_arrangement/README.md

 2.This is only an automatic arrangement of single jaw teeth (considering certain factors).
 It is easy to expand to full mouth teeth.

 3.This code is only for Model 1 and does not consider missing teeth.
+Reference paper for missing teeth, valid.

 4.It does not involve the inevitable core technology in dental alignment.